-The AcqDemo pay pool panel process is designed to validate assessments of contribution and performance against the three factors among a group of peer managers from across the organization.
-The result - fairness and standard application of the factor descriptors and performance appraisal quality level criteria.
+The AcqDemo pay pool panel process is designed to validate assessments of contribution against the three factors among a group of peer managers from across the organization.
+The result: fairness and standard application of the factor descriptors.
 Let's explore the actions that are taken to prepare for a pay pool review and what happens during a pay pool panel meeting.